 Mr Eddie O Neill

-Eddie O’Neill is an Artisan Food Specialist in Teagasc vast experience in this area.
+Eddie O’Neill is an Artisan Food Specialist and managing director of O' Neill Food Solutions.
 He is generally speaking the first point of contact for a range of queries from the public including problem solving, product development, equipment and packaging development.

 He has been involved in the development of a range of award winning food products including Cheeses, Yogurts, Frozen desserts, Sauces and Beverages.
 Eddie is also a Packaging Technologist and has published papers on chemical migration from packaging into milk and dairy products.